jst-qaml/framework-modeling-tool/README.md

 - Restart the Astah System Safety for the installation to be implemented.

 ## Manual
-More complete instruction on how to operate the plugin is available on the manual below.
+More complete instructions on how to operate the plugin are available on the manual below.
 [docs/manual.md](docs/manual.md)

 ## Integrated Metamodel